 - Place chuck roast over indirect heat and smoke for 45 minutes to one hour.

 - Remove from grill and cut into 1- 2 inch chunks.
-Coat with Dr Pepper Barbecue Sauce and place in a double lined foil packet or peach butcher paper.
+Coat with barbecue sauce and place in a double lined foil packet or peach butcher paper.

 - Remove from grill and serve immediately.